 Rolling out asked Washington about his first solo exhibition,

 You live in Pilsen now but grew up around Hyde Park.
 How has your sense of community affected your work?

 I always viewed Pilsen as being very similar to Hyde Park, so naturally, when I decided to leave, this was the first place I thought of.
 Pilsen has such a strong sense of community, especially the arts community.
 However, Pilsen, like Hyde Park, is being gentrified at a fast pace.
 It’s weird because technically, it could be [perceived] that I am aiding in the gentrification process by moving there.
 But I’m also a Black man, so I don’t feel as if my physical presence would attract the audience that these new developers want.
 My work revolves around my community, so my environment plays a huge role in the direction of my art.

 How do you feel coming off your first solo exhibition at the Logan Center and how did that come about?

-Tell me about “Stiff” and “Thank you for Gentrifying.”
+Talk about “Stiff” and “Thank You for Gentrifying.”
 What message were you attempting to convey with these two works of art?

 “Stiff” could loosely be considered a self-portrait — specifically on how I fit, or … don’t fit into the corporate world.
 It’s based on a short period of time that I was working in an office and wearing a suit every day; it was basically the complete opposite direction of where I wanted my career to go.
 “Stiff” to me stands as a warning of what to never be.
 “Thank You for Gentrifying!” is self-explanatory.
 It’s a tongue-in-cheek portrayal of gentrification and its link to consumerism.
 The font and phrase is a mimic to the classic “thank you for shopping,” that I would see growing up.
 It’s my way of sarcastically coping with the inevitable.